pranavmanglik/HorizonApp/README.md

 # Horizon ( WT Project)

-This is a college project for Web Technologies in 1st Semester of BCA - 2024 (GGIPU).
+This is a college project for Web Technologies in 1st Semester of BCA - 2024 (GGSIPU).